Early Church of Jerusalem: The Apostolic Council

 After the expulsion and flight of the Hellenists, Peter and the Twelve gave up their sedentary lifestyle in Jerusalem and went about as itinerant missionaries, as they had already done during Jesus' lifetime.
 The model of the end-time pilgrimage of the nations to Zion faded; instead, Jerusalem became the starting point of a "centrifugal" early Christian mission of unprecedented intensity that encompassed the entire Mediterranean region.
 Peter, John and James were only occasionally to be found in Jerusalem, and no trace of the other apostles remains.
-In place of the college of twelve, James, the brother of the Lord, became the leader of the early church of Jerusalem, and other members of Jesus' family probably also took on leadership roles.
+In place of the college of twelve, James, the brother of Jesus, became the leader of the early church of Jerusalem, and other members of Jesus' family probably also took on leadership roles.
 For the first time, elders (presbyters) are now also mentioned in Jerusalem; this is probably the leadership college of the Aramaic-speaking early Christians, corresponding to the seven who led the Greek-speaking part of the church until the expulsion of the Hellenists.
 Schenke assumes that the Jewish Christian community led by James and the presbyteral college developed forms of organization in which a kind of "church discipline" was practised and sinners were excluded if rebuke was unsuccessful.

 The early Christian Hellenists also turned to Greeks who had no Jewish background.
 As a result, the proportion of so-called Gentile Christians - newly baptized people of non-Jewish descent - in early Christianity grew.
 Jewish regulations were imposed on them in many communities.
 Initially, the "Judaizers" among the apostles of the early church probably also tolerated this; Paul reports no restrictions after his first visit to Jerusalem, where he met Jesus' brother James (Gal 1:18f).
 However, tensions later arose between him and Peter, whom Luke portrays as the first missionary to the Gentiles (Acts 10), over the issue of purity laws (Acts 11).
 Apparently, the leaders of the early church disagreed as to whether the Gentile Christians should be subject to certain conditions and if so, which ones.